Support if you’ve experienced sexual abuse or assault

 While you’re waiting for your assessment to be completed, you can continue to receive support from your therapy provider.
 We will provide 10 sessions of therapy and additional hours with the assessor to ensure this assessment happens at the right pace for you.

-Once your Specialist Cover Assessment has been completed, we will determine if we can approve your claim.
-If approved, your therapy provider will work with you to create an individualised support plan based on your unique needs.
+Once your Specialist Cover Assessment has been completed, we will determine if we can accept your claim.
+If accepted, your therapy provider will work with you to create an individualised support plan based on your unique needs.
 You’ll be able to access talk therapy, as well as support from other specialists, such as social workers, physiotherapists, occupational therapists, speech language therapists, and dieticians.

 If necessary, you’ll also have access to other support services, such as group-based therapy and vocational rehabilitation.
 You can also request social rehabilitation services, such as rongoā Māori, and other ACC services.